Informal fallacy: Dialogical

 The dialogical approach sees arguments not simply as a series of premises together with a conclusion but as a speech act within a dialogue that aims to rationally persuade the other person of one's own position.
 A prominent version of this approach is defended by Douglas N. Walton.
 On his game-theoretic conception, a dialogue is a game between two players.
 At the outset, each player is committed to a set of propositions and has a conclusion they intend to prove.
 A player has won if they are able to persuade the opponent of their own conclusion.
 In this sense, dialogues can be characterized as "games of persuasion".
 The players can perform various moves that affect what they are committed to.
 In this framework, arguments are moves that take the opponent's commitments as premises and lead to the conclusion one is trying to prove.
 Since this is often not possible directly, various intermediary steps are taken, in which each argument takes a few steps towards one's intended conclusion by proposing an intermediary conclusion for the opponent to accept.
 This game is governed by various rules determining, among other things, which moves are allowed and when.
 The dialogical approach makes it possible to distinguish between positive arguments, which support one's own conclusion, and negative arguments, which deny the opponent's conclusion.

 From this perspective, fallacies are defined as violations of the dialogue rules.
 They are "deceptively bad argument[s] that impede the progress of the dialogue".
 The strawman fallacy, for example, involves inaccurately attributing a weak position to one's opponent and then proving this position to lead to one's own conclusion.
 This mistake is not logical in the strict sense but dialogical: the conclusion may as well follow from these premises but the opponent does not hold these commitments.
 In some cases, it varies from game to game whether a certain move counts as a fallacy or not.
 For example, there are cases where the tu quoque "fallacy" is no fallacy at all.
 This argument, also known as appeal to hypocrisy, tries to discredit the opponent's argument by claiming that the opponent's behavior is inconsistent with the argument's conclusion.
 This move does not necessarily break the rules of the dialogue.
-Instead, it can reveal a weakness in the opponent's position by deflecting their criticism onto themself.
+Instead, it can reveal a weakness in the opponent's position by reflecting their criticism back onto them.
 This move shifts the burden of proof back to the opponent, thereby strengthening one's own position.
 But it still constitutes a fallacy if it is only used to evade an argument.